TeamRizu/outfox-wiki/content/user-guide/games/_index.md

 ## Future game types

-These are proposed and are scheduled on the roadmap.
+These are proposed and are scheduled on the road-map.
 Limitations or code problems may delay or change these modes, so there is no date or ETA given.

-* **drum** - A MIDI-based drum mode with 20 parts simulating a full Yamaha DTX drum kit.
 * **karaoke** -  A _(...do i need to explain this?)_ singing mode.
 Will happen if Squirrel gets off his butt.
 * **jam** - A mode properly supporting _o2Jam_ and its modes, with full .OJM loader support.
 * **piu** - A major refactoring to make it more accurate to the mainline series.